timothypratley/justice/README.md

     (map :entity/name (ancestor* 1))
     ;=> ("Grandmother" "Mother")

-This new version `ancestor*` is equivalent to the original `ancestor`, but has been expressed in triples instead.
+This new rule `ancestor*` is equivalent to the original `ancestor`, but has been expressed in relation triple clauses.

-You can use this to opt out of the full transformation but still express concise rules.
+You can use this style to opt out of transformation.

 ### Transacting